huyvohcmc/dotfiles/README.md

 $ cd fonts && ./install.sh
 ```

-I built a customized version of [Iosevka](https://github.com/be5invis/Iosevka) because the original tff is too narrow for my eyes.
+[Iosevka](https://github.com/be5invis/Iosevka) is one of the best font for programmers, it looks so good to the eye and supports ligatures.
+It also has many prebuilt variants, and if you build yourself you can customize the look of many different characters.
+Here is how I built a custom Iosevka version for my very own:

 1. Clone the repository
 2. Ensure `nodejs` >= 8.4, `ttfautohint` and `otfcc` are installed
 3. Install necessary libs by `npm install`
-4. Open `parameters.toml`, change the value of `width` to `550`
+4. `make custom-config design='termlig ligset-haskell'`
-5. `make`
+5. `make custom`

-Visit `Iosevka` main repo for more build instructions.
+Visit Iosevka's main repo for more build instructions.

 ## Will... will this work on Windows?